 With two locations in the trendiest parts of Amsterdam, it would be a shame not to check this place out during your time in The Netherland’s capital city.

 Their hip, denim enthused employees will help you slip into a pair you never knew you needed.
 Yes, some of their pairs are expensive but they do offer free hemming or alterations with a speedy turn around.
 I purchased a pair of ACNE Studios black demin (had to get them hemmed, of course) over a year ago and they are still my favorite pair.

-Addresses: Haarlemmerstraat 92 and Elandsgracht 60
+Addresses: Haarlemmerstraat 92 and Elandsgracht 60, Amsterdam

 Supporting local labels and designers from all over Europe, Restored creates a beautiful space to display the collections.
 The use of openness throughout the concept shop allows each piece to individually stand out.

-Address: Haarlemmerdijk 39
+Address: Haarlemmerdijk 39, Amsterdam

-Address: Haarlemmerdijk 31
+Address: Haarlemmerdijk 31, Amsterdam

 The carefully curated pieces from up and coming Dutch designers is what makes YDU unique.